 Sample size calculation: Single proportion

 Calculates the required sample size for the comparison of a proportion with a given proportion.
-The sample size takes into account the required significance level and power of the test (see Sampling: Introduction).
+The sample size takes into account the required significance level and power of the test (see Sample size calculation: Introduction).

 - Type I error - alpha: the probability of making a Type I error (α-level, two-sided), i.e. the probability of rejecting the null hypothesis when in fact it is true.

 - Type II error - beta: the probability of making a Type II error (β-level), i.e. the probability of accepting the null hypothesis when in fact it is false.

 - Proportion (%): the hypothesized proportion (considered to be biologically significantly different from the null hypothesis value), expressed as a percentage.

 - Null hypothesis value (%): the null hypothesis value (a proportion, expressed as a percentage).